Alte Wöhr station

-Alte Wöhr is a station on the Hamburg-Altona link line and served by the trains of Hamburg S-Bahn lines S1 and S11.
+Alte Wöhr is a station on the Hamburg-Altona link line and served by the trains of Hamburg S-Bahn line S1.
 The station is also known as Alte Wöhr (Stadtpark), due to its proximity to Hamburg Stadtpark.
 It was opened in 1931 and is located in the Hamburg district of Barmbek-Nord, Germany.
 Barmbek-Nord is part of the borough of Hamburg-Nord.

 History

-The station was opened in 1931, then by the name "Alte Wöhr Stadtpark".
+The station was opened in 1931, then by the name "Stadtpark".
+On May 31, 1970, the name was changed to "Alte Wöhr".

 Service

-The lines S1 and S11 of Hamburg S-Bahn call at Alte Wöhr station.
+The line S1 of Hamburg S-Bahn call at Alte Wöhr station.